 Wave goodbye to compulsions, obsessive thoughts and rituals.
 Hypnotherapy could resolve your OCD!

 OCD is a nasty piece of work.
 I’ve used hypnotherapy to help people suffering from its effects in Reading, Oxford, London, Wallingford and Thame.
-I’ve helped compulsive checkers, cleaners, those with obsessive thoughts (‘pure o’) and those who suffer from OCD’s close relative, scrupulosity.
+I have worked with people from other cities and from overseas as well, using Zoom.
+I’ve helped compulsive checkers, cleaners, people with relationship, harm or paedeophile OCD, those with obsessive thoughts (‘pure o’) and those who suffer from OCD’s close relative, scrupulosity.

 Anybody reading this post will understand the diagram below, the one of the OCD cycle.
 The trouble is, however, that having OCD is a little like having chickenpox.
 Satisfying the urge to scratch does nothing to resolve the feeling.
 It comes right back or else never really goes away at all.
 It seems as if you can’t win!